altheviz/UI_LAB_SS_2018/README.md

 ### Update to current NativeScript version

-In order to work with the most current templates and tools, it is necessary to update the NativeScript cli tool before the createion of a new project:
+In order to work with the most current templates and tools, it is necessary to update the NativeScript cli tool before the creation of a new project:

 	npm install -global nativescript

-*If you want to know, how to install global npm packages on Linux or OSX without `sudo`, click [here](https://johnpapa.net/node-and-npm-without-sudo/).*
+*If you want to know, how to install global npm packages on Linux or OSX without `sudo`, see [here](https://johnpapa.net/node-and-npm-without-sudo/).*

 ### Template